edeliu2000/genome/README.md

-# Genome - Platform for Machine Learning Testing, Realtime Explanations/Introspection and Trust
+# Genome - Platform for ML Testing, Trust and Realtime Explanations
-Genome is a cloud native (K8) platform for ML model testing and explanations, geared towards production grade ML and AI pipelines that need to instill trust for different stakeholders.
+Genome is a cloud native (K8) platform for ML testing and explanations, geared towards production grade ML and AI pipelines that need to instill trust for different stakeholders.
 It comes with a suite of components that can be used in tandem or isolated to achieve testing/evaluations and realtime explanations of all model types via a structured representation of quality for AI.
 It is built on top of scalable technologies that lend themselves well to be operated at scale in the cloud.

 # Table of Contents
 1. [Vision](#vision)